yuey7x/yuey7x.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD candidate at Stanford University, where I’m part of the [Operations Research](https://or.stanford.edu/) group in the [Department of Management Science and Engineering](https://msande.stanford.edu/).
-I’m advised by [Benjamin Van Roy](https://web.stanford.edu/~bvr/) and [Kuang Xu](https://gsb-faculty.stanford.edu/kuang-xu/).
-Previously, I received a B.A. degree in mathematics with a minor in economics and a minor in management sciences from the Massachusetts Institute of Technology (MIT).
+I am an Assistant Professor of [Operations Management](https://business.rice.edu/faculty-research/research/operations-management) at [Rice University, Jones Graduate School of Business](https://business.rice.edu/).

-Starting **July 2024**, I will be an **Assistant Professor** of Operations Management at **Jones Graduate School of Business** of **Rice University.**
+Previously, I received my PhD from Stanford University, where I was part of the [Operations Research](https://or.stanford.edu/) group in the [Department of Management Science and Engineering](https://msande.stanford.edu/).
+I was advised by [Benjamin Van Roy](https://web.stanford.edu/~bvr/) and [Kuang Xu](https://gsb-faculty.stanford.edu/kuang-xu/).
+Before coming to Stanford, I received a B.A. degree in mathematics with a minor in economics and a minor in management sciences from the Massachusetts Institute of Technology (MIT).

 Research Interests
 ======